muratk5n/thirdwave/en/README.md

 ---

-I hope the mullahs are gone but they survived protests before.
+Mullahs are best gone but they survived protests before.

 CNBC: "Mass protests in Iran, sparked by woman's death in police custody.. of 22-year-old Mahsa Amini, who was arrested for allegedly